Free Shipping of Orders $99+ (US only)

 Posted by The Russian Gift Shop on Jul 12th 2018

-Antique Khokhloma in better than good condition is not commonly found.
-During the 19th century, wooden spoons and bowls for porridge and soup were in everyday use.
-Khokhloma painting became neglected in the early 20th century, but revived in the 1920's and early 1930's, as master craftsmen formed artels, a cooperative association, and workshops.
-In the 1960's, the Khokhlomskoi Khudozhnik Factory in Khokhloma and the Khokhlomskaia Rospis’ Production Association (Хохломская роспись) in the city of Semenov were founded, and became established centers of commercial Khokhloma manufacture for the then burgeoning tourist markets.
-At that time, diplomatic relations had stabilized (Cuba notwithstanding) and the Soviet government sought "hard" (as opposed to their own "soft") currency and encouraged production.
-Thus, pieces made before the 1960's preceded this dawn of mass production.
+• Antique Khokhloma in better-than-good condition is not commonly found.
+During the 19th century, wooden spoons and bowls for soup and porridge were in everyday use.
+In the early 1900s, Khokhloma production was neglected, but expeienced a revival in the 1920s-30s, as master craftsmen formed artels (артели), which are cooperative associations consisting of small, individual workshops.
+Fast forward to the 1960s, when the Khokhlomskoi Khudozhnik (Хохломской Художник) Factory in Khokhloma and the Khokhlomskaia Rospis ((Хохломская роспись) Production Association in the city of Semenov were founded and established as centers of more commercial Khokhloma manufacture for the then-burgeoning tourist markets that expanded due to stable diplomatic relations (Cuba notwithstanding).
+The Soviet government was seeking foreign currency for its weak economy and encouraged production of Khokhloma, and other arts and crafts, such as nesting dolls, enamel work, lacquer box painting, etc.

+• Now for a bit of history.
 The Soviet Union was officially founded in 1922.
-We have not been able to learn why some items are marked "Made in the Soviet Union" vs "Made in the USSR".
-Goods marked in English were intended for export to countries where English was spoken.
-In our experience, it seems as if MITSU is an earlier designation than MITUSSR.
-Of course, "Made in Russia" on old items indicate pre-1922 production as the export of Khokhloma products had begun in earnest at the beginning of the 20th century.
+We are not certain why some items can be marked "Made in the Soviet Union" as opposed to "Made in the USSR".
+Anything marked in English was always intended for export to English-speaking countries.
+In our experience, it seems as if "Made in the Soviet Union" predates "Made in the USSR".
+And "Made in Russia" on visibly old items are pre-1922 production as the export of Khokhloma had begun in earnest around 1900.
+You can find some scholarly articles on Khokhloma that was imported into England and Scotland around that time.

 Back